Kachi-Awaji/GIT-intro/Lesson-4.md

 Saving changes to your project on Git is called 'commiting' the changes.
 This messages shows we haven't made any commits to our repository yet.
 When we do make our commit, this will be updated.

 - Next, there's a heading
 `Untracked files: `
-A short message follows it.
-That will be explained soon.
-For now, notice the three files in our project folder are shown in red.
+Notice the three files highlighted in red?
+Recognize them?

 When you intialize Git, you also have to tell Git what files to monitor in your project folder.
 Files that you ask Git to watch in your project folder are called __TRACKED FILES__.